What is an FR-44?

 FR-44 car insurance defined

 An FR-44, also known as an FR44, is a certificate proving a driver is carrying active liability insurance at or in excess of the legal minimum.
 The "FR" stands for “financial responsibility.”

 Liability requirements for an FR-44 certificate are higher than the state minimum or SR-22 requirements.
 An FR-44 is not actually a form of car insurance, but proof of car insurance.
 A driver's location and driving history will determine whether or not they need an FR44 filing for insurance.

 This relatively common insurance requirement can be brought about by a citation like a DWI or DUI, a driving-without-insurance violation, a collision resulting in substantial property damage, a citation for driving with a suspended license,or as a result of gathering too many license points.

 If you don’t own a vehicle, acquiring proof of car insurance coverage can be tricky.
 One of the best options is non-owners car insurance.
 A non-owner auto insurance policy is what it sounds like: a liability-only policy for people who do not own a vehicle but want insurance.
 If you’re borrowing a friend’s vehicle and get into an at-fault accident, you could use this coverage to pay for any damages you cause.

 This policy only provides liability coverage: the damage you do to other people and their property.
 Liability-only coverage provides no physical protection for the motor vehicle you are driving.

-A non-owners policy is not only a solution for lifting an FR-44 requirement.
+A non-owner policy is not only a solution for lifting an FR-44 requirement.
 It can be a good way to limit your premiums while you’re waiting for a violation to fall off your insurance record.
-Non-owners policies tend to be cheaper than standard policies, as they provide only liability coverage.
+Non-owner policies tend to be cheaper than standard policies, as they provide only liability coverage.

-Non-owners car insurance can be hard to find.
+Non-owner car insurance can be hard to find.
 Most online resources will require you to enter vehicle information in order to get car insurance quotes.
-If you’re interested in getting a quote or policy for non-owners coverage, contact The Zebra's insurance agency.
+If you’re interested in getting a quote or policy for non-owner coverage, contact The Zebra's insurance agency.